Arturony/Tesis_2022/README.md

 To add a Robber, follow the files on "Assets/Data/Robbers"

 To modify the dialogues, open "Assets/Data/Dialogues/dialogues.json".
 Misc are dialogues that don't give hints to the player.
-Helpful gives hints about the next place to travel. [city] will be replaced for the next city, and [place] for the name of the next place in that city. robber gives information about the criminal and [robber] will be replaced by one random attribute of the robber.
+Helpful gives hints about the next place to travel. [city] will be replaced for the next city, and [place] for the name of the next place in that city. robber gives information about the criminal and [robber] will be replaced by one random attribute of the robber. [artPiece] command is to reffer for a random art piece of a museum that you need to visit next.

 Finally, add an image with the same name used on the "name" fields of the files in the respective folders of "Assets/Data/Sprites".
 The image needs to be of .png format or else it won't be loaded.